Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Introduction

-The amount of models developed for COVID-19 is overwhelming, and currently more are being developed.
-Therefore, we do not claim that the previously cited studies are a complete overview of the topic.
+The COVID-19 pandemic had a profound and devastating impact on many aspects of human life, with several million reported deaths worldwide.
+Given this emergency context, it is unsurprising that, from 2020 onward, the scientific community directed substantial attention toward various aspects of SARS-CoV-2 infection and transmission.
+After the identification of the novel coronavirus and the description of the early clinical and epidemiological characteristics of the disease \citep{Zhu2020, Huang2020, Li2020}, mathematical and statistical modelling became central to studying its spread and consequences in terms of incidence, hospitalisation and mortality \citep{Flaxman2020, Kucharski2020, Zelner2021}.
+This effort built on a long tradition of modelling for infectious diseases \citep{Heesterbeek2015}.

-Our focus through this work is on dynamic models.
-We aim at epidemiologically informed mechanistic models able to partially describe the complex reality of COVID-19 (as well as other infectious diseases) transmission and to utilise available data for estimating (some of) the unknown parameters governing such models.
-This will be done through the introduction, on top of a mechanistic model, of probabilistic/generative models to make efficient use of the observed (and noisy) data.
-In particular, the parameters' estimation will be done within the Bayesian paradigm, which allows to naturally incorporate prior knowledge on the parameters of the mechanistic model and to quantify the uncertainty of the results in a consistent and coherent way.
+Our focus in this work is on dynamic models for infectious-disease transmission, particularly on statistical-mechanistic formulations that combine epidemiologically informed epidemic dynamics with a probabilistic model for the available data \citep{Coelho2011, Chatzilena2019, Osthus2019, Grinsztajn2020, Zelner2021}.
+We aim to use such models to partially describe the complex reality of COVID-19 transmission, as well as other infectious diseases, and to utilise available data for estimating some of the unknown quantities governing the transmission process.